rrwick/Badread/README.md

 ### Adapters

 Adapter sequences are controlled with the `--start_adapter_seq` and `--end_adapter_seq` options.
 The default adapters are those for the Nanopore ligation adapters.
 To see what those sequences are and some alternatives, check out the [Adapter sequences page on the wiki](https://github.com/rrwick/Badread/wiki/Adapter-sequences).
+If you supply numbers for the adapter sequences (e.g. `--start_adapter_seq 20`, then Badread will make a random sequence of that length to be the adapter.

 How much adapter is added to the start/end of a read is controlled by two parameters: rate and amount.
 Rate is the percent chance that the adapter will appear at all.
 E.g. a start-adapter rate of 90 means that 10% of reads will have no adapter at their start and 90% of reads will have some adapter at their start.
 Think of it like a Bernoulli distribution.